Pabst Blue Ribbon apologizes for crude, controversial Twitter post - NewsBreak

 The post was soon deleted from the brand’s account, but not before Twitter users responded with shock, confusion and, in many cases, bewildered amusement.
 A few notable brands, including Slim Jim and the delivery app Waitr, even got in on the discussion.

-Before the tweet was deleted , the person in charge of Pabst’s verified account had also replied to a few confused followers, seemingly confirming the sexual nature of the initial tweet’s message, according to screengrabs shared to social media.Download the FOX4 News app on iPhone and Android
+Before the tweet was deleted , the person in charge of Pabst’s verified account had also replied to a few confused followers, seemingly confirming the sexual nature of the initial tweet’s message, according to screengrabs shared to social media.Twitter permanently suspends Marjorie Taylor Greene’s account over COVID misinformation

 On Monday evening, the company itself finally responded and apologized for the incident, blaming an associate for the crass messages.